-There was a time when New Zealanders could get all the locally-produced wine they wanted, so long as they got it from a handful of diehard Dalmatian winemakers making do with limited viticultural resources and licensing laws that viewed sales of wine to the general public as sly-grogging.
+There was a time when all the locally-produced wine New Zealanders could buy was made by a handful of diehard Dalmatian winemakers making do with limited viticultural resources and draconian licensing laws.

-Need proof?
-There are a few regions you could head to, but in terms of getting the kind of broad sample of winemakers you need to make a really considered judgement, Hawke’s Bay is the spot for you.
+To get the kind of broad sample of vinous wares you need to make a really considered judgement, Hawke’s Bay is the spot to visit.

 And that brings us to the other revolution that New Zealand has quietly undergone.
-Back in the 1980s, public opinion was divided on the merits or otherwise of Rogernomics.
-But few who endured the wilderness years of the New Zealand hospitality industry – the shall-we-go-Italian-or-Chinese years – will have had a word to say against what’s happened to food in this country.
+Few who endured the early years of the New Zealand hospitality industry – the shall-we-go-Italian-or-Chinese years – will have had a word to say against what’s happened to food in this country.

 Now, you can sit outdoors at Havelock North’s Black Barn, the sumptuous Craggy Range, or Clearview Estate in coastal Te Awanga – to name just a few – and choose (with difficulty) from several dozen New Zealand vintages to complement your fresh, locally-grown, expertly-prepared fare.

 And if you visit the Hawke’s Bay Farmers’ Market at the Hastings Showgrounds of a Sunday morning, you can be sure there’ll be an abundance of locally-grown, seasonal produce there, too.